eclipse-archived/ceylon-lang.org/blog/2015-06-12-more-type-functions.md

 - for any type `T`, `F<T>` is a subtype of `G<T>`.

-That is to say, if `A<X>` accepts every type argument `T` that `B<X>` accepts, and for each such `T`, `A<T>` produces a type that is a subtype of `B<T>`, then we can soundly replace `B` with `A` in well-typed code.
+That is to say, if `A<X>` accepts every type argument `T` that `B<Y>` accepts, and for each such `T`, the applied type `A<T>` is a subtype of the applied type `B<T>`, then we can soundly replace `B` with `A` in well-typed code.

+(Of course, these rules generalize to type functions with multiple type parameters.)

+### Generic function types and subtyping

-Let's narrow our attention to consider only type functions that represent the types of generic functions.
-We could consider generic functions of this form, with one type parameter and one value parameter:
+Now let's narrow our attention to consider only type functions that represent the types of generic functions.
+To make it easier, we'll consider generic functions of the following form, with just one type parameter and just one value parameter:

 <!-- try: -->